awsdocs/aws-cdk-guide/doc_source/getting_started.md

 cdk diff
 ```

 The toolkit queries your AWS account for the current AWS CloudFormation template for the `hello-cdk` stack, and compares the result with the template synthesized from the app\.
-The output should look like the following\.
+The Resources section of the output should look like the following\.

 ```
 Resources
-[~] AWS::S3::Bucket MyFirstBucket MyFirstBucketB8884501
+[~] AWS::S3::Bucket MyFirstBucket MyFirstBucketID
  |- [+] BucketEncryption
      |- {"ServerSideEncryptionConfiguration":[{"ServerSideEncryptionByDefault":{"SSEAlgorithm":"aws:kms"}}]}
 ```

 As you can see, the diff indicates that the `ServerSideEncryptionConfiguration` property of the bucket is now set to enable server\-side encryption\.

-You can also see that the bucket isn't going to be replaced, but will be updated instead \(**Updating MyFirstBucketB8884501**\)\.
+You can also see that the bucket isn't going to be replaced, but will be updated instead \(**Updating MyFirstBucket\.\.\.**\)\.

 Deploy the changes\.